Van’s Substack

 Engineers and scientists at Argonne National Laboratory have again filled the void.
 Part of the project at EBR-II was fuel recycling.
 They developed a pyroelectric process, similar to aluminum refining, that is much simpler and less expensive than PUREX, and does a more complete job.
 They processed several tens of thousands of fuel pins using a machine about the size of a dishwasher (there is other equipment in the process that increased the size of the Fuel Processing Facility to a few thousand square feet).

 The plant at Barnwell would have occupied almost 300 acres, cost about 0.08 cents per kilowatt hour to operate, and not done a complete job.
 The plant at Rokkasho in Japan has so far cost about $25 billion and occupies almost 1,000 acres.
 If it ever enters service, it will cost 0.5 cents per kilowatt hour to operate.
-A pyroelectric system, as designed by Argonne, with half the capacity of Rokkasho -- about 400 tonnes per year -- would occupy about forty acres (including parking, offices, labs, and storage), cost about $900 million to build, and cost 0.05 cents per kilowatt hour to operate (including capital amortization) -- about half what utilities paid into the Nuclear Waste Fund until courts decided they no longer needed to pay because the Department of Energy had reneged on their legally-required duty to take custody of spent fuel.
+A pyroelectric system, as designed by Argonne, with half the capacity of Rokkasho — about 400 tonnes per year — would occupy about 52 acres (including parking, offices, labs, and storage), cost about $900 million to build, and cost 0.05 cents per kilowatt hour to operate (including capital amortization) — about half what utilities paid into the Nuclear Waste Fund until courts decided they no longer needed to pay because the Department of Energy had reneged on their legally-required duty to take custody of spent fuel.
 The fund now stands at $43 billion, but the Nuclear Waste Act prohibits using it for reprocessing.

 Weapons Proliferation!

 Isotope separation is enormously more expensive than chemical separation, and is at least three times more difficult for plutonium than for uranium.
-Britain fiddled with this about sixty years ago using 63% plutonium-239 that had been prepared by operating a commercial-style reactor in an easily-detected nonstandard manner -- primarily by using a much shorter fuel residence time.
+Britain fiddled with this about sixty years ago using 63% plutonium-239 that had been prepared by operating a commercial-style reactor in an easily-detected nonstandard manner — primarily by using a much shorter fuel residence time.
 They got a fizzle instead of a boom.
 They said “We will not bother to try that again.”

 Nobody has ever deployed a weapon that was made using plutonium taken from a commercial nuclear power plant, and nobody ever will, because every other way to make one is easier and less expensive.